History of IPod in Timeline

 2010: Worker Suicides at Foxconn

-In 2010, a number of workers committed suicide at Foxconn operations in China, prompting investigations by Apple and other companies.
-There were also reports and evidence of Foxconn guards beating employees.
+In 2010, a number of workers committed suicide at a Foxconn operations in China.
+Apple, HP, and others stated that they were investigating the situation.

-As of 2011, the iPod held a 70% market share in the global MP3 player market, with the Sansa line from SanDisk being its closest competitor.
+As of 2011, iPod held a 70% market share in global MP3 players.
+Its closest competitor was the Sansa line from SanDisk.

 Apple iPod Touch 32GB Space Gray MKJ02LL/A (6th Generation) (Renewed)